orion-70/lt-product-showcase/README.md

 # LT Product Showcase

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.1.
+It also uses the [PrimeNG](https://primeng.org/) UI component suite.

 ## Development server